Persepolis (comics): Persepolis 1: The Story of a Childhood

 Persepolis 1 begins by introducing Marjane, the ten-year-old protagonist.
 Set in 1980, the novel focuses on her experiences of growing up during the Islamic Revolution in Iran.
 Her story details the impact of war and religious extremism on Iranians, especially women.
-Belonging to an upper-middle class family, Marji has access to various educational materials, such as books and a radio, which expose her to Western political thought at a very young age.
+Belonging to an upper-middle-class family, Marji has access to various educational materials, such as books and a radio, which expose her to Western political thought at a very young age.
 By discovering the ideas of numerous philosophers, Marji reflects on her class privilege and is eager to learn about her family's political background.
-This inquiry inspires her to participate in popular demonstrations against the Shah's regime, in which people are asking for his exile as a way to safeguard their rights.
+This inquiry inspired her to participate in popular demonstrations against the Shah's regime, in which people asked for his exile to safeguard their rights.
 Unfortunately, after the Shah's departure, Marji notices the rise of religious extremism in her society and is unhappy about it.
 Her uncle Anoosh's visit deepens her interest in politics when he tells her stories of being imprisoned as a communist revolutionary.
 His stories cause her to value ideas of equality and resistance.
-The new government then begins to reform Iranian society, especially having women cover themselves while out in public and putting restrictions on social freedoms.
-Marji's family begins to fear for their lives since many of their friends and thousands of Iranians had fled the new regime to Europe or the USA, but they resolve to stay.
+The new government then began to reform Iranian society, especially by having women cover themselves publicly and restricting social freedoms.
+Marji's family begins to fear for their lives since many of their friends and thousands of Iranians have fled the new regime to Europe or the US, but they resolve to stay.
 Anoosh is arrested again and accused of being a spy.
 He is executed for his political beliefs.
-Marji is upset that God did not do anything to help her uncle and rejects her faith.
+Marji is upset that God did nothing to help her uncle and rejects her faith.